sg-007/IMS-Event_Recommendation/README.md

    - Implements the Haversine formula to calculate the geographic distance between two points

 2. **Preference Extension**
-   - Combines given user preferences with categories from previously attended events
+   - Combines given user preferences with categories from previously attended events if any
    - Maintains a frequency count for each preference to give more weight to recurring interests

 3. **Maximum Travel Distance Determination**